samueltexa/StockManager-Project/README.md

 # StockManager
-Stock Management in PHP, HTML, AND JAVASCRIPT
+Stock Management in PHP, HTML, And JavaScript